 Generally concrete structures are designed for sizing and strength of structural members and not for durability.
 Durable design of concrete members as much important as design for strength, to give the structure long life.

 Safety of structural members does not only depend on its strength, but also on its durability.
 As the concrete ages, it is exposed various kinds of changes which may affect its strength, suitability, stability.
 So, design for durable concrete structures must be considered.

-Design Engineers consider design of concrete structures to mean assessing:
+Design Engineers consider design of concrete structures to assess:

 It is anticipated that with good site control and good workmanship, the structure and its components shall last indefinitely.
-They have forgotten to take into account the environmental loads while designing the structures (Structures are designed adequately for DL & LL, and sometimes for erection loads).
+They have forgotten to take into account the environmental loads while designing the structures (Structures are designed adequately for Dead Load (DL) and Live Load (LL) and sometimes for erection loads).

 Fig: Effect of Low Durability of Concrete